 The house itself was not open for visitors when we visited.
 We spent about an hour and a half exploring the grounds and photographing the exterior of Castle Howard.
 Personally, we felt this gave us sufficient time to get a feel for the place, and we had a busy day ahead of us still!

 Tickets for the gardens only are £12.95 or for the gardens and house are £22.00.
-The house is open on limited days at present and all tickets must currently be pre-booked online for social distancing measures.
+The house is open daily from 10:30am to 1:30pm and it is advised to pre-book online.

 Helmsley Walled Gardens

 Our next stop was one of our favourite things to do near York.
 The Helmsley Walled Gardens far exceeded our expectations.
 Upon entering the gardens, you are immediately met with a flurry of colours against a backdrop of the impressive Helmsley Castle ruins.
 The juxtaposition of the kaleidoscopic flowers so alive with colour, against the grey of the ruined castle and cement-coloured skies created a magical, fairytale-like feeling.

 While the flowers themselves entranced us, what really made Helmsley Walled Gardens stand out was the staff.
 Tricia, one of only two full-time employed gardeners, was visibly and contagiously passionate about both the gardens themselves and the work they do there.
 Beyond providing a pretty place to explore, Helmsley Walled Gardens works to support disadvantaged adults with mental health issues.
 Through social and therapeutic horticulture, they provide people with mental and physical disabilities the opportunity to develop skills and improve their health through gardening.